Q&A: Charges against Egypt's Mohammed Morsi

 Egypt became polarised between his Islamist supporters and his opponents, who generally include liberals, secularists and leftists.

-How significant is the trial?
+How significant are the charges?

 Only days before Mr Morsi's trial, three presiding judges stepped down at the trial of Muslim Brotherhood leader Mohammed Badie and his two aides.
 Judge Mohammed Fahmy al-Qarmuty said he and his colleagues had a "feeling of embarrassment" over the case.